JCP-Pro/Barcode-Scanner-APP/app/README.md

 Each view has a back button to navigate up by one on the stack.
 The third view has a "finish" button to conclude the operation.
-When the button is prompted, the user receives a confirmation dialog with 2 options: back, finish.
+When the button is triggered, the user receives a confirmation dialog with 2 options: back, finish.

 The REST API is handled by Retrofit, gson and okhttp3 libraries.
 The method is a POST call.
 We send a basic authorization with fixed username and password to access SAP.